jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 #### 3.2.1.2 Bus Synchronization

-It must be considered that the PCI bus clock and the MC68040 bus clocks are asynchronous.
+It must be considered that the PCI bus clock and the CPU bus clocks are asynchronous.
 If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead to data transfer errors.
 It is expected target devices on the Amiga PCI will never assert wait states.
 While PCI initiator devices may rarely insert wait states, we must consider this possiblity as wait states are defined in the PCI specification for all cycle types.
 The asynchronous nature of the two bus blocks can be addressed via the use of data latches for both read and write cycles.
 Moving data from the fast (BCLK) to the slow (PCICLK) domain is easier to implement, as the target device can supply the data at a faster rate than it is consumed by the PCI initiator device.
 However, moving data from the slow domain (PCICLK) to the fast domain (BCLK) during write cycles is more prone to losing sync.
 Because of this, the DMA target device must recognize and insert wait states during DMA write cycles.
 These waits resulting from the asynchronous nature of the two buses or inserted by the PCI device when negating **_IRDY**.

 For example, **CLKEN** (clock enabled ) may be used by an SDRAM controller to halt the SDRAM device during an active cycle.
 The **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
-We must understand two things: 1) the condition of **_IRDY** and 2) the data to be transfered at least one MC68040 bus clock ahead of where the data will be latched.
-If the data *DATAn+1* is undefined or **_IRDY** is negated when data *DATAn* is placed on the MC68040 bus, we must also negate **CLKEN** at this time to stop the SDRAM device until such time as *DATAn+1* is defined and **_IRDY** is asserted.
+We must understand two things: 1) the condition of **_IRDY** and 2) the data to be transfered at least one CPU bus clock ahead of where the data will be latched.
+If the data *DATAn+1* is undefined or **_IRDY** is negated when data *DATAn* is placed on the CPU bus, we must also negate **CLKEN** at this time to stop the SDRAM device until such time as *DATAn+1* is defined and **_IRDY** is asserted.

 #### 3.2.1.3 PCI Fast RAM DMA Normal Mode Cycles

-A normal mode transfer is capable of moving byte, word, or long word data.
+A normal mode transfer is capable of transferring byte, word, or long word data.
 The data size to be transfered is determined from **AD(1..0)** and PCI command driven on **C/BE[3..0]** during the address phase.
-That information is used to drive the correct cycle type on the MC68040 bus during the data transfer.
+That information is used to drive the correct cycle type on the CPU bus during the data transfer.

 **NOTE:** The example timings under section 7.1.1 assume the DMA target device is an SDRAM device with a burst length of 4 and a CAS latency of 1.